CVR Partners, L.P.

 the existing range on the page points to $61M–$91M of annual revenue at risk, though the underlying model is not shown here

-feedstock and spread volatility
+Feedstock and spread volatility

 This company's partial edge is the ability to switch between natural gas and petroleum coke.
 That helps.
 It does not remove commodity risk.
 When input costs rise faster than fertilizer prices, the quarter can flip fast.